julelang/manual/src/std/jule-build.md

 	RArrowOpExpectsChan: `the "<-" operator expects a channel`, }
 ```
-Compiler log messages with formatting.
+Compiler log messages with formatting\.

 ## LogKind
 ```jule